February 3, 2026 / by Margarita Núñez Estimated read time: 7 minutes

 - IT might look for better integration among all systems

-- Localization might want to implement the latest TMS technologies
+- Localization might want to implement the latest AI technologies

 Each company has different reasons for launching an RFI.